 Global Assets Advisory, LLC ("GAA") is a SEC registered investment advisor.
-GAA is owned by Pecunia Management, LLC.
 Certain of GAA's executive officers also serve as officers of IAIM.
 Potential conflicts of interest arise to the extent that these non-IAIM activities may require a significant time commitment from some of the IAIM personnel, thus limiting the amount of time they can dedicate to management of IAIM.